 London theatres

-There are a handful of theatres dedicated to shows for children.
+In addition to the big name theatres in London’s West End, there are a handful of theatres dedicated to shows for children.
 These include the Unicorn Theatre and the Little Angel Theatre in Islington.
-The Puppet Barge Barge is another good option.
-Take a look here for London Theatre ticket deals.
+The Puppet Barge Theatre is another good option.
+Take a look here for discount theatre deals and last-minute tickets

 Some of the best West End Shows to bookmark include the Lion King, Matilda, and Harry Potter and the Cursed Child for Harry Potter fans.